 Playing the spoons: Participants learn how to hold a pair of spoons, tap out simple rhythms between the free hand and leg, and make a roll down the open fingers of the free hand.
 Age 6 – adult

-SQUARE DANCE: An activity that is particularly fun for families is square dancing.
+SQUARE DANCE: An activity that is especially fun for families is square dancing.
 The combination of lively music, physical activity, and social interaction is great for lifting spirits and building a spirit of unity in your social group and in families.
 Dancers love the challenge of working together to perform different figures like the big basket, mountaineer loop or bridges.
 This is the ultimate collaborative sport!

 Children who are 8 years old or more can usually participate along with the adults on all the dances.
 6-7 year olds can join in the easier dances and simple singing games, along with preschoolers.
-Often the youngest ones tag along with parents as a happy appendage, or they enjoy improvising to the music in their group!
+Often the youngest ones tag along with parents as a happy appendage, or they enjoy improvising to the music in their own group!

 “I just wanted to thank you once again for the wonderful time we all had at the Square dance.
 You did a super job with the children’s stories, songs and dances.
 They all really felt a part of the whole evening.”